Cottage Cheese Chocolate Mousse

 • Puree for 20-30 seconds then stop and scrape down the sides of the bowl.
 Repeat the process until the mousse is smooth and creamy.

 • Divide the mousse into 2 glasses or jars.
-Cover and refrigerate for 30 minutes.
+Cover and refrigerate for 30 minutes, if desired.
 Serve the mousse topped with whipped cream and chocolate shavings if desired.

 Nutrition